girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 1/REACT-1.6 Create and initialize a React App.md

 *  The **create-react-app** script will install all of the dependencies and will build a base project in the **girlscript-Winter-Of-contribution-app** directory.

 * The code will download the dependencies and will create a base project.
 It may take a few minutes to finish.
 When it is complete, you will receive a **success** message.
 Your version may be slightly different if you use **yarn** instead of **npm**

-## What Is Yarn And How It Works
-* Yarn is a package manager for our code that helps to manage project dependencies like NPM.
+*  As Yarn is a package manager for our code that helps to manage project dependencies like NPM.
-* Yarn stores dependencies locally which avoids the download of these packages multiple times.
+* Yarn also stores dependencies locally which avoids the download of these packages multiple times.
 * It can be  easily reinstalled without internet because it fetches from the disk when executing the**Yarn add** command.

 ### Output :